Auto Recalls: The Basics

 What Are the Ways in Which a Recalled Vehicle or Item of Equipment May Be Remedied?

 Once a defect determination is made, the law gives the manufacturer three options for correcting the defect: repair, replacement, or refund.
 The manufacturer may choose to repair the vehicle; replace the vehicle with an identical or similar vehicle; or refund the purchase price in full, minus a reasonable allowance for depreciation.
 In the case of equipment, including tires and child safety seats, the manufacturer can either repair or replace.
+If you're considering pursuing a car defect claim it's in your best interests to contact a product liability attorney.

 Contact the manufacturer if you have any additional questions about an auto recall.